MUELLER LAB

 Jeffrey Yang

-Jeffrey is a PhD student in the Fischell Department of Bioengineering at the University of Maryland.
+Jeffrey is a PhD candidate in the Fischell Department of Bioengineering at the University of Maryland.
 After receiving his bachelor's degree in Bioengineering from UMD in 2017, he worked as a research associate and analytical validation specialist for Prometic Biotherapeutics, Inc., based in Rockville, MD, before beginning his PhD studies in August 2020.
 His current research interests involve optimizing low-cost technologies and cancer therapies for translation into the clinic.
 In the Mueller Lab, Jeffrey is exploring different applications of ethanol ablation with other cancer therapies as combinatorial treatment modalities for various cancers.

 Picture